abouchama/fusedashboard/README.md

 # Prometheus Service Monitor
-For each Fuse application, you have to run the following commands in order to configure the service monitor to discover your prometheus agent:
+Creating Service monitor for our Fuse applications that should be monitored.
+Run the following commands per Fuse Service:

 ```
 export FUSE_SERVICE_NAME=customers2